soorajphilip/passwordbank/README.md

-INFO:-
-	 A simple app for storing passwords of different sites,softwares,other apps etc,.
+<h1>A simple app for storing passwords of different sites,softwares,other apps etc,.</h1>

 Vesion Info:-